apache/parquet-java/README.md

 ### Create your own objects
 * The ParquetOutputFormat can be provided a WriteSupport to write your own objects to an event based RecordConsumer.
-* the ParquetInputFormat can be provided a ReadSupport to materialize your own objects by implementing a RecordMaterializer
+* The ParquetInputFormat can be provided a ReadSupport to materialize your own objects by implementing a RecordMaterializer

 See the APIs:
 * [Record conversion API](https://github.com/apache/parquet-java/tree/master/parquet-column/src/main/java/org/apache/parquet/io/api)